Skip to main content

 Rowan-Virtua SOM participates in the American Association of College of Osteopathic Medicine Application Service, (AACOMAS).
 You must complete the AACOMAS application located on the AACOM website at www.aacom.org.
 Applicants may apply to AACOMAS in early May.
 The deadline to submit your primary AACOMAS application is February 1 of the year of anticipated enrollment.

-Students interested in the PBL Curriculum will have an opportunity to select this curriculum as their highest level of interest on the Rowan-Virtua SOM Secondary application.
+Students interested in the PBL or SGL Curriculum will have an opportunity to select their highest level of interest for each track on the Rowan-Virtua SOM Secondary application.
 Once an applicant has selected this option, they will be required to respond to the following question:

-Please prepare an essay that explains why you want to participate in the Problem Based Learning Curriculum (PBLC) and why you are a good fit for this curriculum.
+Please prepare an essay that explains why you want to participate in the Problem Based Learning Curriculum (PBLC) or the Synergistic Guided Learning (SGL) and why you are a good fit for this curriculum.

 *Acceptance to Rowan-Virtua SOM is not determined by the student’s curriculum track selection.